 Kensington Pharmacy in Whangarei is open after hours.

 If you are feeling unwell or need some urgent medical advice, Healthline offers a 24 hour health service over the phone.
 You can call them on 0800 611 116.

 There are various options available for giving birth in the Northern region.
 Check on the Ministry of Health website to see what is available in your area.

 The Plunket Society (Plunket) offers information, support and developmental assessments of children at varying stages between birth and 5 years.
-They also organise car seat rental schemes, parenting education and parenting groups.
-See these links for services in your area.
+They also organise car seat education services, parenting education and parenting groups.
+See the links below for services in your area.

 Plunket also offers a free parent helpline and advice service available to all families and caregivers 24 hours a day, seven days a week.
 Call 0800 933 922 for parenting help.